 The following scripts are the main scripts that run backups:

 Where does the system store backup logs?

-The system stores backup logs and backup error logs in the
+The system stores backup logs in the

 /usr/local/cpanel/logs/cpbackup/ directory.
 The log filenames correspond to the second at which the system created them, in Unix epoch time.

 Where does the system store backups?

 You can select the location in which you wish to store backups in the Configure Backup Directory section of WHM's(Home >> Backup >> Backup Configuration).

 You must provide an absolute path to the local backup directory.

 BACKUPDIR variable to retrieve the system's current setting from the